![]() |

 Hewlett-Packard

-introduced July 1st, 1972 the first pocket sized electronic calculator
+introduced in July 1972 the World's first pocket sized electronic calculator

 performing both logarithmic and trigonometric functions.
 The retail price of